 Where to go shopping in Noumea for food and everyday items

-These are my personal recommendations from the places I tried myself in Noumea and have never disappointed me.
+These are my personal recommendations from the places I tried in Noumea and have never disappointed me.

 Bakery L’Atelier Gourmand

-This bakery, located on Route de l’Anse Vata three blocks away from the beach, has become a must-do stop for all my visits to Noumea.
-I don’t know if they make the best bread and pastries of the archipelago as I haven’t tried all the bakeries (yet!).
+This bakery, located on Route de l’Anse Vata, three blocks away from the beach, has become a must-do stop for all my visits to Noumea.
+I don’t know if they make the best bread and pastries in the archipelago as I haven’t tried all the bakeries (yet!).
 But they make delicious ones for sure.
 I would always buy my breakfast there and keep some bread for my lunch sandwich.

 The small supermarket next door

-Although it is more expensive than bigger supermarkets, this small supermarket near the hotel area and next door from the Atelier Gourmand bakery is perfect from a convenience point of view.
+Although it is more expensive than bigger supermarkets, this small supermarket near the hotel area and next door to the Atelier Gourmand bakery is perfect from a convenience point of view.
 Plus, it is open Sundays.
-I suggest buying food to put in your baguette to make a delicious sandwich for lunch: try with paté and cornichon, or cheese.
+I suggest buying food to put in your baguette to make a delicious sandwich for lunch: try with paté and cornichon (pickles) or cheese.
 They also sell toiletries or anything else you may have forgotten at home.

 Port Moselle Market

 Port Moselle Market was not my favourite market in New Caledonia, but it was still a good place for shopping when we needed it.
 It is open every morning from 5 am (except on Mondays), and easy to reach by bus.

 We went there to buy some fresh seafood to prepare our Christmas feast.
 Their tunas and mahi-mahi were beautiful.
 We also purchased some seafood shells we had never seen before.
 Unfortunately, we failed at cooking them properly despite the advice from the vendor.

-You will find all local fresh fruits and veggies in the next room.
+You will find all the local fresh fruits and veggies in the next room.